cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_wordpress_openstack.md

     Deployed `wordpress-openstack.yml' to `microbosh-openstack'

-This completes the deployment of WordPress of OpenStack Essex using MicroBOSH
+This completes the deployment of WordPress of OpenStack Essex using Micro BOSH.